History of civil defence

 Civil defence systems were tested by the major earthquakes of 2010, 2011 (when a state of national emergency was declared) and 2016, and the Port Hills fires of 2017.

 In 2019 the Ministry of Civil Defence and Emergency Management was replaced by a National Emergency Management Agency based in the Department of the Prime Minister and Cabinet.

-A state of national emergency was declared in March 2020, during the early stages of the COVID-19 pandemic, and in February 2023 during Cyclone Gabrielle.
+States of national emergency were declared in March 2020, during the early stages of the COVID-19 pandemic, and in February 2023 during Cyclone Gabrielle.

 People are encouraged to prepare for emergencies by storing water and food, organising emergency kits and making plans.
 In some areas people can subscribe to a text alert system for disaster information.

-In an emergency, people may go to a community civil-defence centre.
-These are based in schools, community centres or marae, and are run by volunteers.
+In an emergency, people may go to a community civil defence centre.
+These are based in schools, community centres and marae, and are run by volunteers.